Corn on the cob, smeared with a garlic and herb butter blend, individually wrapped and baked or grilled.

 It was a nostalgic purchase really, bringing me back to the days of cooking on one on the balcony of my apartment 150 years ago (okay, maybe it was more like 30 years ago, which feels like 150) but I also remembered how great it grilled a steak, so I got it specifically for grilling only steaks.

-But... it still sits on the floor of my walk-in pantry, unused to this day.
+But... that grill still sits on the floor of my walk-in pantry, unused to this day.
 I even built a cinder block stand and bought a cover for it!
 I love ribeyes, that's my favorite steak, but they're pricey and so we just don't eat them very often, and I'll pull it out one day once the weather cools a bit I'm sure, but that's how much I love using the Traeger.
 It's literally going multiple days a week!

 Anyway, we've been busy cooking out this summer, and there's one more big cookout day coming up soon to wrap up summer, so let's get on to this corn!